Unmanned Delta rocket blasts off with U.S. military satellite

-CAPE CANAVERAL, Fla.
-An upgraded Delta 4 rocket delivered a $445 million U.S. military communications satellite into orbit on Thursday, the seventh member of a planned network of 10 satellites.
+CAPE CANAVERAL, Fla., July 23 An upgraded Delta 4 rocket delivered a $445 million U.S. military communications satellite into orbit on Thursday, the seventh member of a planned network of 10 satellites.

 Built and flown by United Launch Alliance, the 22-story tall booster rocket lifted off from Cape Canaveral Air Force Station at 8:07 p.m.
 EDT (0007 GMT).

-United Launch Alliance is a partnership of Lockheed Martin Corp and Boeing Co (BA.N).
+United Launch Alliance is a partnership of Lockheed Martin Corp and Boeing Co.
 The Delta 4 was powered by an engine made by Aerojet Rocketdyne Holdings Inc.

 Poor weather in Florida delayed the launch by one day.